 Curator of the Tokyo Photographic Art Museum

 Born in Tokyo.
-TASAKA’s main projects include Eizo o meguru boken vol. 5 Kiroku wa kanou ka (Quest for Vision Vol.5 – Spelling Dystopia) (2012-13), Takatani Shiro akarui heya (Shiro Takatani: La Chambre Claire) (2013-14), Apichatpong Weerasethakul boreitachi (Apichatpong Weerasethakul: Ghosts in the Darkness) (2016-17), the Ekusupandeddo shinema saiko (Japanese Expanded Cinema Revisited) exhibit (2017), and the Second to 12th Yebisu International Festivals for Art & Alternative Visions (2009-20).
+TASAKA’s main projects include Eizo wo meguru boken vol. 5 Kiroku wa kanou ka (Quest for Vision Vol. 5 – Spelling Dystopia, 2012-13), Takatani Shiro akarui heya (Shiro Takatani: La Chambre Claire, 2013-14), Apichatpong Weerasethakul boreitachi (Apichatpong Weerasethakul: Ghosts in the Darkness, 2016-17), the Ekusupandeddo shinema saiko (Japanese Expanded Cinema Revisited) exhibition (2017), the exonemo UN-DEAD-LINK exhibition (2020), and the 2nd to 13th Yebisu International Festivals for Art & Alternative Visions (2009-21).

 Art Division Selection Members

 Artist and Associate Professor, Department of Visual Communication Design, Musashino Art University

 Associate Professor, Department of Art Science, Faculty of Arts, Osaka University of Arts

 Curator and Researcher